trak3r/rngesus/prompt.md

 Avo: Avo has built-in support for discard.
 I will verify that "Discard" and "Restore" actions appear automatically or configure them if needed.
 Verification: I will write a test to confirm that records can be discarded and restored, and manually verify the behavior in the Avo admin panel.

+- is it possible to see deleted items in Avo?

 ---

 # Test Guidelines